What was the Zoning Code Consolidation and Reorganization Project?

 - Standards that are unique to specific rural and urban planning areas are retained in the new zoning code.
 For instance, specific environmental standards that are only applicable in the West of Sandy River Planning Area will be retained in the consolidated code.

 - The new zoning code eliminates defunct zoning districts that no longer apply due to annexations (i.e. the Urban Heavy Manufacturing zone and the Urban Medium Density Residential zone).

-- New text will be added in the form of explanatory introductory language and some existing regulations are being updated for clarity.
+- New text has been added in the form of explanatory introductory language and some existing regulations have been updated for clarity.

-- The project does not include the Columbia River National Scenic Area zoning code, because those standards are significantly distinct and are subject to the requirements of the National Scenic Area Management Plan.
+- The project did not include the Columbia River National Scenic Area zoning code, because those standards are significantly distinct and are subject to the requirements of the National Scenic Area Management Plan.